37 Fundraising Options for Global Mental Health

 Their ‘key is patient capital’.
 They use philanthropic capital to make disciplined investments, loans or equity, not grants, that yield both financial and social returns.
 Any financial returns they receive are recycled into new investments.
 Countries: India, Pakistan and in West and East Africa.
 Early-mid stage companies that are in the process of scaling can apply with a business plan.
 They rarely invest in pure start-up companies.

-23. Trust Africa grant making
+41. Trust Africa grant making

 The Trust Africa approach is unique in that they invite African thinkers, from civil society, academia, governments, regional organizations, and the private sector, to shape their program agenda.
 After weighing this advice, they request funding proposals from key organizations already working on the issues at hand.
 Their major grants for collaborative projects, which range from US$25,000 to more than US$500,000, typically combine multiple strategies (like research, advocacy, dialogue, or creativity) and connect institutions from different countries and regions.

 TrustAfrica also provides small grants for capacity building to help African organizations develop the institutional skills necessary to do their work effectively.
 Usually in the range of US$5,000 to US$10,000, this support is aimed at fostering sound management, transparent governance, fruitful collaboration, effective communication, and sustainable results.
+But do not send a request for funding.
+TrustAfrica does not accept unsolicited proposals.

 Few big global charities:

-24. The Bill and Melinda Gates Foundation, grants program, USA
+42. The Bill and Melinda Gates Foundation, grants program, USA

 Guided by the belief that every life has equal value, the Bill and Melinda Gates Foundation works to help all people lead healthy, productive lives.
 In developing countries, it focuses on improving people’s health and giving them the chance to lift themselves out of hunger and extreme poverty.
 Total grant payments since inception: $26.1 billion and for instance in 2012 grant payments: a total of $3.4 billion.
 It’s the World’s largest private charity with 1,116 foundation employees.

-The foundation offers straightforward Information for Grant Seekers and is not able to make grants directly to individuals.
 Unfortunately global mental health is not one of the foundations’ priorities, but global libraries, education, HIV/AIDS, tuberculosis and financial services for the poor and Emergency Response are.

 Bill and Melinda Gates participate in the Grand Challenges of health as well.
 See below:

-25. The Grand Challenges in Global Health (The Bill and Melinda Gates Foundation and the NIH, National Institute of Health USA)
+43. The Grand Challenges in Global Health (The Bill and Melinda Gates Foundation and the NIH, National Institute of Health USA)

 The Grand Challenges in Global Health focuses on 16 major global health challenges with the aim of engaging creative minds across scientific disciplines — including those who have not traditionally taken part in health research — to work on solutions that could lead to breakthrough advances for those in the developing world.
 Grand Challenges in Global Health was launched in 2003, and several years later 45 grants totaling $458 million were awarded for research projects involving scientists in 33 countries.
 These projects were managed by teams working in partnership across disciplines, sectors, and countries, and many featured work from leaders in fields such as chemistry, engineering, statistics, and business, who had never before focused on global health.
-New Grand Challenges in Global Health projects are currently under way.

-26. Wellcome Trust funding opportunities, UK
+44. Wellcome Trust funding opportunities, UK

 The Wellcome Trust is the world’s second largest private funder after Bill and Melinda Gates Foundation.
 It supports the ‘brightest minds in biomedical research and the medical humanities, with the aim of improving human and animal health’.
 They offer a wide variety of funding schemes, including Investigator Awards, fellowships and Strategic Awards.
 In low- and middle-income countries they support research, capacity building and engagement activities.
 They fund research in public health (including communicable and chronic diseases) and tropical medicine (including clinical and biomedical).
 They fund a range of collaborative projects, including major international partnerships between higher-income countries, such as the International HapMap Project and the Structural Genomics Consortium.
 They play an important role in encouraging publication of research in open access repositories such as UK PubMed Central as well.